ChemTalk

 Secondary Structure

-The secondary structure is coiling and folding of a chain of amino acids.
+The secondary structure involves coiling and folding a chain of amino acids.
 There are multiple possible secondary structures.

 A common secondary structure is the alpha helix.
 The alpha helix is stabilized by a hydrogen bond between every fourth peptide bond.
 Below is the characteristic shape of an alpha helix.